 The Directions

-- Before you plan to make the soup: place the beans in a large bowl, and cover with water.
+- Soak the Beans.
+Before you plan to make the soup: place the beans in a large bowl, and cover with water.
 Let stand overnight.
 OR see the quick soak method below.

-- Add the onion and cook until softened.
-Add the remaining vegetables to the pot.
+- Cook the Veggies.
 Add the beans, ham bone (if using), bay leaf, and broth or water.

-- Stir in the tomatoes and spices, and let simmer uncovered to further develop the flavor.
-Remove the bay leaf and ham bone, then add the vinegar and reserved bacon.
+- Simmer More.
+Stir in the tomatoes and spices, and let simmer uncovered to further develop the flavor.

-- Adjust seasoning as desired, and serve hot with fresh parsley and Parmesan.
+- Finish.
+Adjust seasoning as desired, and serve hot with fresh parsley and Parmesan.
 ENJOY!

 - Cajun 15 Bean Soup Recipe.
 Use a bag of Cajun 15 Bean Soup and seasoning instead of regular.
 Add 1 diced green pepper with the onion.
 You can also play around with swapping the salt and spices in this recipe with your favorite Cajun spice blend.